neutmute/loggly-csharp/readme.md

 Finally, use the various `Search` methods.

-Note that searching happens synchronously.
+Note that searching happens synchronously but entries are lazy-loaded when enumerating through the entries.

 ## Integration Tests